 Pan's research examines information control and communication in authoritarian regimes to reveal political choices and outcomes in these opaque societies.

-Pan advises students, typically with backgrounds in statistics, computer science, and applied math, interested in using quantitative methods to study political communication in non-democratic and developing countries.
+Pan advises students, typically with backgrounds in statistics, computer science, and applied math, interested in using quantitative methods to study political communication in non-democratic countries.

 Pan received her Ph.D. from Harvard University’s Department of Government in 2015.
 She graduated from Princeton University, summa cum laude, in 2004, and until 2009, she was a consultant at McKinsey & Company based in New York and Beijing.
 Jennifer has also worked for the Chinese Center for Disease Control and the Clinton Foundation HIV/AIDS Initiative.